voytech/Simple-Product-Catalogue/README.md

 Make sure you have Node.js and gulp installed.

-## Tip
+## Running instruction
-Install gulp using
-<code>npm install -g gulp</code> command.

-Use nodemon to have your server restart on file changes.
-Install nodemon using
-<code>npm install -g nodemon</code>.

-Then start your server with nodemon index.js.
+First You need to download node.
+Then You are able to execute:

-    npm i
+    npm install

+Once You have all your dependencies in node_modules you can build:
-    gulp build
+    npm run build
+or
+    npm run build-web
+or
+    npm run build-all

+and then run the app:
     npm start

 Your app should now be running on localhost:3500.

 ## Configuration

 Create **.env** file in root directory using **.env.example** file.

 ## Run Test.